This page is no longer being updated. Please refer to the Knowledge Base to view the most updated information.

 A Master Course is a template course created as a master copy for the purpose of copying content to the Blackboard course shell for an upcoming semester.
-The Master Course is created as a blank shell for the faculty member to build their materials which takes the place of copying a Blackboard course from one semester to the next semester.
+The Master Course is created as a blank shell for the faculty member to build their materials, which takes the place of copying a Blackboard course from one semester to the next semester.

-There are several issues that can occur in the process of copying a previous production course from one semester to another.
+There are several issues that can occur in the process of copying a previous semester course from one semester to another.
 One main issue is filling the course files with multiple copies of previous course file imports/copies that can cause problems with the function of the current semester's course.
 Therefore, using a Master Course to create all materials, which is then copied to a current semester's Blackboard course, is a best practice.
 It allows for a clean copy every semester, rather than copy of a copy, of a copy, etc.

 This is a list of recommended best practices for using Master Courses.

 You can request new Master Courses on the Class Dashboard in My Missouri State.

 Request a Master Course for each course that you regularly teach.

 Have a Master Course for each course and modality that you teach.
 For example, if you regularly teach PSY 121 in the seated format during the fall semesters but online during the spring semesters, consider requesting a Master Course for seated sections and one for online sections.

 Use your Master Course as your true Master, or original, source of your course content.